emmcewen/Professional_ReadMe/output.README.md

   ## Usage

-  The user will be able to enter all their information via node to the professional readme generator template
+  Use this template to create a professional readme for all of your projects

   Provide instructions and examples for use.
 Include screenshots as needed.